-The unit of infectivity used is the mean (50%) embryo infective dose (EID{50}) - that is, the amount of virus capable of infecting 50% of inoculated eggs.
-This is the titre of the virus suspension and is expressed as the number of infectious units per unit volume (for example, per mL of solution or per vial of vaccine).
+The unit of infectivity used is the mean (50%) embryo infective dose (EID50) - that is, the amount of virus capable of infecting 50% of inoculated eggs.
+For strains of ND virus that kill embryos, the mean embryo lethal dose (ELD50) can be calculated.
+This is the titre of the virus suspension and is expressed as the number of infectious units per unit volume (for example, per mL of solution or per dose of vaccine).